-These Baked Sticky Hoisin Chicken Wings have a sticky, sweet sauce that coats every bite of chicken with the most mouthwatering flavor!
-These wings are great for appetizers with friends!Love chicken wings?
-We’ve got lots of recipes to share, but be sure to check out our baked Garlic Parmesan Chicken Wings too, you’re going to LOVE them!
+Sticky Hoisin Chicken Wings have a sweet glaze that coats every bite of chicken with a mouthwatering flavor!
+Make these wings for appetizers or dinner!Love chicken wings?
+We’ve got lots of recipes to share, but be sure to check out our baked Garlic Parmesan Chicken Wings too, they’re so much better than the restaurant version!

 One Of My Best Baked Chicken Wing Recipes

 These Sticky Hoisin Chicken Wings come out of the oven fall off the bone tender!
 When I say these wings are addicting, I mean ADDICTING.

 Our kids can’t get enough of them and we can’t either.
 The hoisin sauce that coats these wings is so flavorful, you’ll think these wings came from a restaurant!

 You do have to marinate these wings before cooking, and I like to marinate them overnight if possible.
 But if you get them in the marinade first thing in the morning they should be good to go by dinner time.

 How To Make An Easy Marinade For Chicken Wings

 The marinade for these chicken wings is made from hoisin sauce, soy sauce, ginger, garlic, brown sugar, rice wine and sriracha.
 Just a teaspoon of sriracha for some background heat, not too much to make them super spicy.